brendan-rius/brendan-rius.github.io/_posts/2014-12-26-heartbleed-bug.md

 Let's see how heartbeat works:

  1. The client sends a message (a packet) to the server.
 This packet stands for "I'm still alive, do not close the connection".
 This message contains two important info: a randomly generated string and its size.
  2. The server receives this packet and stores it in memory for a few time (a few ms) so he can finish what he was doing.
-Once finished, he look in his memory to find the sent message, and read it to send it back to the client.
+Once finished, he looks in his memory to find the sent message, and reads it to send it back to the client.
 He knows when he finished reading, because the client sent him the size of the message.
  3. The client receives the message he sent to the server a few ms ago, everything is working fine, the connection is kept alive.

 Do you see the flaw here?
 There's no server-side control to check if the sent message is actually the same size as the sent size.
 So if the user specify a